-A rise in the hormone level indicates that the molar pregnancy is malignant GTD (also called gestational trophoblastic neoplasia, GTN).
+A rise in the hormone level indicates that the molar pregnancy has become malignant and will be called gestational trophoblastic neoplasia (GTN).
 More tests will be done to find out if the cancer has spread from the uterus to other parts of the body (called staging).
-Even if GTD has spread to other parts of the body, it is still highly curable.
-The stages of malignant GTD are:
+Even if GTN has spread to other parts of the body, it is still highly curable.
+The stages of malignant GTN are:

 - Stage I: The cancer has not spread from the uterus

 - Stage II: The cancer has spread from the uterus to other structures in the pelvis

 - Stage III: The cancer has spread to the lungs

 - Stage IV: The cancer has spread to other organs

 In addition to stage, GTN is also assigned a risk score, calculated by a number of clinical characteristics, which will determine the type of chemotherapy that will most likely cure the disease.
 The factors that are characteristic of women who are likely to be cured by one or more single chemotherapy drugs (called low-risk GTN) include:

 - The last pregnancy was less than four months ago